Haplogroup R1b: R1b1a2 (R-V88)

+Studies in 2005–08 reported "R1b*" at high levels in Jordan, Egypt and Sudan.
+Subsequent research by Myres et al. (2011) indicates that the samples concerned most likely belong to the subclade R-V88.
+According to Myres et al. (2011), this may be explained by a back-migration from Asia into Africa by R1b-carrying people.

+Contrary to other studies, Shriner & Rotimi (2018) associated the introduction of R1b into Chad with the more recent movements of Baggara Arabs.

 Two branches of R-V88, R-M18 and R-V35, are found almost exclusively on the island of Sardinia.

 As can be seen in the above data table, R-V88 is found in northern Cameroon in west central Africa at a very high frequency, where it is considered to be caused by a pre-Islamic movement of people from Eurasia.

 R1b1b1 (R-M18)

 R1b1b1 is a sub-clade of R-V88, which is defined by the presence of SNP marker M18.

 It has been found only at low frequencies in samples from Sardinia and Lebanon.